poxyzaq/csharp-logic-proj/README.md

 ## 📁 Projects

-### 🧮 tabajara-calculater.ConsoleApp
+### 🧮 tabajara-calculator.ConsoleApp
 A console-based calculator application.

-Supports basic arithmetic operations through a simple command-line interface.
+Each project contains its own `README.md` with more detailed information about its purpose and usage.

 ---